SolarKnightsRacing/SKR-Core/Operations/Administration/Officers/Officer-Responsibilities.md

-- All officers
-	- Minutes
-	- Upholding the standards of the club and other officers
-- President
-	- Primary Public representation
-	- RSO/OSI paperwork and registration
-	- Organize and assist with officer duties
-	- Keep advisor informed of activities and functions
-	- financial signer
-- Vice-President
-	- Assist president
-	- Organize meetings
-	- Audit of financial transaction
-	- Organize lodging and transportation
-	- assist in special projects
-	- financial signer
-- Treasurer / Business Director
-	- Funds
-	- financial signer
-	- BOM
-	- budget
-	- financial record
-	- monthly budget and spending report for RSO
-	- Collect and track Dues
-	- Legal financial documents (501c3)
-- Secretary / Director of Data Acquisition
-	- Notify about meetings
-	- Record of members
-	- Assist with fundraising
-	- Meeting presentations
-	- Meeting minutes
-	- Meeting summaries
-- Parliamentarian
-	- Responsible for rro
-	- Chapter education
-	- advise parliamentary procedure
-	- Rso stuff
-- Reporter / Outreach Lead
-	- Social media
-	- Partner relations
-	- Fundraising
-	- Socials
-- Technical Director
-	- Ensures regulation compliance
-	- Oversees subsystem integration
-	- Tie breaker / mediator
-- Safety Officer
-	- Designated safety officer at the event
-- Subsystem Lead
-	- Responsible for successful operation of the subsystem
-	- Tie breaker / mediator
-	- Track progress
+## All Officers

+All officers must uphold the standards of the club and ensure that their fellow officers do the same.
+All officers must fill out their section in the meeting minutes, detailing the topics they will discuss along with an estimated duration.
+This must be completed before each meeting.

+## President

+The President is the primary public representative of the club.
+The President is responsible for communicating with the SGA, the OSI, and the faculty advisor.
+The President is solely responsible for the re-registration of the club [per OSI requirements](https://osi.ucf.edu/rso/#reregistering-an-rso).
+The President must help organize and assist with officer duties.
+The President is one of the three financial signers.

+## Vice President

+The primary responsibility of the Vice President is to assist the President with all endeavors.
+The Vice President must schedule general body meetings.
+The Vice President is responsible for auditing financial transactions.
+The Vice President must organize lodging and transportation for events.
+The Vice President must assist in special projects.
+The Vice President is one of the three financial signers.

+## Treasurer / Business Director

+The Treasurer must track all club funds and expenses, maintaining an auditable financial history.
+The Treasurer is responsible for generating budget and spending reports monthly.
+The Treasurer must maintain a Bill of Materials for each vehicle with the help of subsystem leads.
+The Treasurer must collect and track member dues.
+The Treasurer must provide necessary financial documentation to maintain the club’s non-profit status.
+The Treasurer is one of the three financial signers.

+## Secretary / Director of Data Acquisition

+The Secretary must announce meetings and ensure meeting minutes are complete.
+The Secretary is responsible for making meeting presentations and completing meeting summaries.

+## Parliamentarian

+The Parliamentarian must assist the President in maintaining RSO status.
+The Parliamentarian must advise officers and members on parliamentary procedures.

+## Reporter / Outreach Lead

+The Reporter must manage the club's social media presence.
+The Reporter is responsible for communicating with partners.
+The Reporter is responsible for organizing fundraising events.

+## Technical Director

+The Technical Director is responsible for ensuring the entire car complies with the regulations.
+The Technical Director oversees subsystem integration.
+The Technical Director should act as a mediator in the event of a disagreement between subsystems.

+## Safety Officer

+The Safety Officer must be registered and present at all events requiring a designated safety officer.
+The Safety Officer must maintain a valid CPR certification.

+## Subsystem Lead

+Each Subsystem Lead is responsible for the successful operation of their respective subsystem.
+Each Subsystem Lead should act as a mediator in the event of a disagreement within their subsystem.
+Each Subsystem Lead is responsible for tracking their subsystem’s progress and identifying any obstacles.
+Progress and Obstacles must be reported to the Secretary before each meeting.